 Las Cuatro Milpas

-Making fresh tortillas at Las Quatro Milpas.
+Making fresh tortillas at Las Cuatro Milpas.
 Photo, Mario A. Cortez, courtesy La Prensa San Diego

-Las Cuatro Milpas San DiegoLas Cuatro Milpas (1933-) is San Diego’s oldest Mexican restaurant, with homestyle Mexican cooking served continuously since 1933 by the Natividad and Petra Estudillo family.
+Las Cuatro Milpas San DiegoLas Cuatro Milpas (1933-2025) held the record for San Diego’s oldest Mexican restaurant for 90 years.
+Their homestyle Mexican cooking was served continuously since 1933 by the Natividad and Petra Estudillo family.

 Petra and Nati named their small restaurant Las Cuatro Milpas (‘the four fields’).

-La Prensa newspaper proclaims La Milpa is ‘hands down, the most authentic Mexican restaurant in San Diego.’
+La Prensa newspaper proclaimed Las Milpas ‘hands down, the most authentic Mexican restaurant in San Diego.’

 Hard to argue with a line of patiently waiting customers down the block.
-There are no handout menus, just a menu board above the counter where you order.
+There were no handout menus, just a menu board above the counter where you ordered.
 Pork tacos topped with cotija.
 Chorizo con huevos.
 Burritos.
 Beef tamales.
 Rolled tacos.
 Chorizo, rice, and beans.
 Sodas.
 The best handmade flour tortillas.
 And menudo on Saturdays.
 That’s it.
-All are good — order tacos for breakfast!
+All were good — tacos for breakfast!
 Cash-only establishment.

 1857 Logan Avenue